yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     ```

-14. Save the file with `<esc>:wq`.
+16. Save the file with `<esc>:wq`.

-15. Create the ingress using kubectl.
+17. Create the ingress using kubectl.

     ```bash
     kubectl create --save-config=true -f content.ingress.yml
     ```

-16. Refresh the ingress endpoint in your browser.
+18. Refresh the ingress endpoint in your browser.
 You should be able to visit the speakers and sessions pages and see all the content.

-17. Visit the api directly, by navigating to `/content-api/sessions` at the ingress endpoint.
+19. Visit the api directly, by navigating to `/content-api/sessions` at the ingress endpoint.

     ![A screenshot showing the output of the sessions content in the browser.](media/Ex4-Task5.19.png)

-18. Test TLS termination by visiting both services again using `https`.
+20. Test TLS termination by visiting both services again using `https`.

     > It can take a few minutes before the SSL site becomes avaiable.
-This is due to the delay involved with provisioning a TLS cert from letsencypt.
+This is due to the delay involved with provisioning a TLS cert from letsencrypt.

 ## After the hands-on lab